ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

 review:
     - questions:
         question: >
-            Which is the recommended way to do ray traversal on Arm GPUs?
+            Which of these is the recommended way to do ray traversal on Arm GPUs?
         answers:
             - Ray query
             - Ray tracing pipeline